sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 The file
 /home/sdasgup3/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/docs/reported_stats/7.log
 shows the 65 false-negatives for which the matcher failed because of the the pass ordering problem.
-Follows the steps to validate that claim: For all the functions in the above list, the matcher will `Fail`, when normalized using the foxed-length pass sequence.
+For all the functions in the above list, the matcher will `Fail`, when normalized using the fixed-length (17) pass sequence.

 ```bash
 cd /home/sdasgup3/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/